manaswinidas/android-docs/src/pages/maps/examples/draw-a-polygon.md

 ---
 title: Draw a polygon
 description: Draw a vector polygon on a map with the Map SDK.
-thumbnail: thumbnailAnnotationsPolygon
+thumbnail: thumbnailDrawAPolygon
-topic: add features to a map
+topic: Add features to a map
 prependJs:
   - "import AppropriateImage from '../../../components/appropriate-image'"
   - "import ToggleableCodeBlock from '../../../components/toggleable-code-block'"